The Society’s Book Award recognises excellent published work in psychology.

 Books can be nominated in any of the following categories:

-Academic monograph: defined as – a significant scholarly work, usually by a single author that has contributed to, defined or redefined an area of psychological knowledge.
+Defined as - a significant scholarly work, usually by a single author that has contributed to, defined, or redefined an area of psychological knowledge.

-Practitioner text: defined as – a manual, reference or handbook, that has made a significant impact in expounding and promulgating an evidence-based approach, to an area of practice of psychology.
+Defined as - a manual, reference, or handbook, that has had a significant impact in promulgating an evidence-based approach in an area of practice of psychology.

-Textbook: defined as – an instructional text or manual on one area of psychological knowledge or on psychology more generally for the specific purpose of contributing to a course of psychological study that has made a significant impact on the learning and teaching of psychology.
+Defined as - an instructional text or manual on one area of psychological knowledge or on psychology more generally for the purpose of contributing to a course of psychological study that has made a significant impact on the learning and teaching of psychology.

 - The author or at least one co-author must be resident in the UK.

 - The book must be published after 1 January 2015.